hardwario/bc-website/content/doc/projects/radio-voc-sensor.md

     {{% img-zoom src="node-red-gw-pair-start.png" %}}

-2. Insert the batteries into the **Wireless VOC sensor** to send the pairing request (you should also see the red LED on the **Core Module** to be on for about 2 seconds).
+2. Insert the batteries into the **Radio VOC sensor** to send the pairing request (you should also see the red LED on the **Core Module** to be on for about 2 seconds).
 If you switch Node-RED to the **debug** tab on the right, you will see similar pairing response:

     {{% img-zoom src="voc-sensor-paired.png" %}}